Le lien vers cette page a été envoyé avec succès aux destinataires.

 - The commission did not send you a letter.
 His silence is tantamount to refusal.
 You can take legal action.

-the commission may, on its own initiative, decide to expunge you.
+The committee may, on its own initiative, decide that you should be expunged.
 If she notifies you of a decision to expunge, you can appeal to the courts.

 You can appeal to the court of law in one of the following cases: